derheap/aoc_2022/README.md

 # aoc_2022
-My Advent of Code 2022 solutions
+My Advent of Code 2022 solutions as Elixir Livebooks.
+(What a great tool!)